 The story is told by Betsy Connell (Frances Dee), a Canadian nurse who is hired by sugar plantation owner Paul Holland (Tom Conway) to take care of his sick wife Jessica (Christine Gordon) in his beautiful tropical mansion on the Caribbean Island of Saint Sebastian.

-Since the beginning of the trip, Betsy is warned many times by Paul about not being fooled by appearances and superstitious tales.
+Right from the beginning of the trip, Betsy is warned many times by Paul about not being fooled by appearances and superstitious tales.
 Upon arrival, Betsy meets the rest of the people who live there, including Paul's half-brother, Wesley Rand (James Ellison), Maid Alma (Theresa Harris) and the mother of the two brothers, Mrs. Rand (Edith Barrett).

 Slowly and progressively, Betsy discovers a rarefied atmosphere around Jessica.
-The town people, very superstitious and faithful to the voodoo culture, generate rumors (sometimes even in the form of traditional calypso songs) about how Jessica got a mysterious voodoo curse after being involved in a love triangle between Paul and Wesley.
+The townspeople, very superstitious and faithful to the voodoo culture, generate rumors (sometimes even in the form of traditional calypso songs) about how Jessica got a mysterious voodoo curse after being involved in a love triangle between Paul and Wesley.

 The horror of I Walked with a Zombie doesn't lie precisely in the undead.
 The zombies of this universe don't eat brains, nor are they violent.
-They are merely human carcasses that wander without free will, usually always at the mercy of the humans that surround them and created them.
+They are merely human carcasses that wander without free will, usually at the mercy of the humans that surround them and created them.
 That is if they're zombies in the first place.
 We never know for sure.

 The direction of Jacques Tourneur and the production of Val Lewton make a sincere effort to fill the piece with clever details that reinforce that motif of "death in life".